Art is Life

 Some artists came out of their comfort zones and designed innovative fashion collections which are still influential today.
 Others were inspired by their own art collections and now their garments are exhibited in the most important international museums.
 Still others surprised everyone with a highly Pop production of Italian national popular culture.
 It is undeniable that fashion is around us and creates a sophisticated, lively, and rigorous environment of design and creativity, as exemplified by the legendary Miranda in “The Devil Wears Prada.”

 ART AND CINEMA

 The celebrated “tenth Muse” was made possible by brothers Auguste and Louis Lumière’s filming and projection cameras, and has knowingly been able to draw inspiration from the other arts that came before it.
 Some artists choose cinema to narrate contemporary reality, some directors looked at great masterpieces of the past, such as Akira Kurosawa or Stanley Kubrick, and others chose biographical paths, in keeping with the role of “acculturation of the masses” that sociologist Walter Benjamin identified for the cinema.

 How to participate

 - Lectures are in Italian, last one hour, and are streamed online on Zoom via a link which will be emailed to those who have enrolled.

 - Members only can enroll.
-From November 16 until December 31 you can join or renew your membership with a 30% discount.
+Take advantage of the promotion: you can now join or renew your membership with a 30% discount.
 Membership is valid for 12 months.

 - The lecture series is available with a donation of €50.
 Participation in a single lecture is not available.